Phenomenology of the Prethermal Many-Body Localized Regime

 The successive resonance model does not use any properties of the random potential.
 As such, its predictions are identical for correlated potentials in one dimension.
 (To compare disorder strengths between random and correlated potentials, the distribution of energy differences between neighboring sites should be the same, not the distribution of energies on a site~\cite{Khemani2017}.)

 More generally, successive resonance model predictions are identical in any setting where \(\rho_{\mathrm{dec}}\) is a power law with \(\theta < 0\).
-Future work should check this in higher dimensions~\cite{Wahl2019,Rubio2019,Chertkov2021}, translationally-invariant MBL~\cite{vanHorssen2015,Yao2016}, and with power law decaying interactions~\cite{Burin2006,Yao2014,Smith2016}.
+Future work should check this in higher dimensions~\cite{Wahl2019,Rubio2019,Chertkov2021}, translationally-invariant MBL~\cite{vanHorssen2015,Yao2016}, and with long range interactions~\cite{Burin2006,Yao2014,Smith2016,Nandy2022}.
 Whenever \(\rho_{\mathrm{dec}}\) has a strong separation of scales, the model may still be predictive, although decay need not be stretched exponential.
-An interesting open question is the applicability to Floquet prethermalization~\cite{Mori2018}, in which there is only one long-lived global conservation law, but fidelities still show stretched exponential decay~\cite{ODea2022}.
+An interesting open question is the applicability to Floquet prethermalization~\cite{Mori2018}, in which there is only one long-lived global conservation law, but fidelities still show slow decay~\cite{ODea2023}.

-Rare regions of strong disorder can function as bottlenecks, and slow down thermalization~\cite{Gopalakrishnan2015}.
-We see no effects of rare regions in numerically converged parameter regimes.
-Specifically, mean and median autocorrelators have the same functional form.
+In Anderson models on random regular graphs and related random matrix models, return probabilities exhibit stretched exponential decay~\cite{Monthus2017,Bera2018,DeTomasi2020,Khaymovich2020,Khaymovich2021,Colmenarez2022,Tikhonov2021}.
+With the assumption of sparse resonances, the formal calculations in these models are very similar to ours.
+The application of the Jacobi method to random regular graphs is worth exploring.

 The Jacobi algorithm provides an effective off-diagonal matrix element distribution at different time scales.
-Its applications to quantum dynamics and connections to other techniques~\cite{Pekker2017,Bravyi2011,delaLlave2001,Agarwal2015b} deserve further investigation.
+Its applications to quantum dynamics, the emergence of hydrodynamics, and connections to other techniques~\cite{Pekker2017,Bravyi2011,delaLlave2001,Agarwal2015b} deserve further investigation.
 Indeed, the most rigorous analysis of MBL uses the Jacobi algorithm~\cite{Imbrie2016a,Imbrie2016b}.